-It is possible that the forest and cavity properties (e.g., species composition, mean age, cavity density) we observed on the public lands that we surveyed were different than those on private land, perhaps because of differences in management practices and site characteristics.
-However, the use of LiDAR data, remote sensing imagery, and FIA data should permit us to discern whether such ownership-based differences in forest and cavity characteristics exist.
-Alternatively, we could obtain permission to conduct forest surveys on private lands within the study area to determine whether forest and cavity characteristics are similar to those on public lands, but it probably would be time consuming to obtain enough data to detect significant differences between the 2 forest ownership classes.
+Most of our forest-survey results are presented in a separate document within this issue of Summaries of Wildlife Research Findings, but there are 3 important points beyond the scope of that report.
+First, the forest and cavity properties (e.g., species composition, mean DBH, cavity density) we observed on public lands may have been different than those on private land, likely because of ownership-related differences in management practices and site characteristics.
+We opted not to obtain permission to conduct forest surveys on private lands within the study area to determine whether forest and cavity characteristics are similar to those on public lands, because it probably would have been time consuming to obtain enough data to detect significant differences between the 2 forest ownership classes.
+The use of other sources of forest-habitat data (e.g., LiDAR, remote sensing imagery, FIA surveys) should permit the discernment of any forest and cavity differences between these ownership groups.

-Forest Inventory and Analysis (FIA)

-Our field crews and the databases of natural resource agencies differed in the classification of general forest type of 37% of our plots.
+Second, data from our field crews and the databases of natural resource agencies differed in the classification of general forest type of 37% of our plots.
 This discrepancy may be attributed to misclassification, or changes to these stands caused by natural disturbance, logging, and forest succession that had occurred since the time of classification.
-Regardless, substantial misclassification of stand type in existing databases could confound our ability to estimate of the number of suitable cavities across the landscape (i.e., the density of cavities appears to be associated with stand type).
-Intuitively, a reliable estimate of the abundance of suitable nesting cavities is more likely to be generated using empirical cavity data and either FIA data or LiDAR data and associated remote imagery.
+Regardless, substantial misclassification of stand type in existing databases could confound our ability to use the variable forest-stand type in conjunction with our empirical cavity data to predict the abundance or occurrence of suitable cavities across the landscape.
+Thus, it is likely that FIA data or LiDAR data and associated remote imagery would better predict of the abundance or occurrence of suitable nesting cavities.